 To perform these sessions well and reach the desired high intensities to get a training effect you need to be properly fuelled.
 Make sure you eat some carbohydrate during the day and have a carbohydrate snack an hour before.

 You might find a Pronto bar handy here as the caffeine will also give you a kick to help with a hard cycling session.
 You can learn more about why we made the Pronto and how it helps you perform here.

 If your session is longer than 90 minutes, make sure you're taking on carbs during the ride and be careful to refuel afterwards with a small meal of protein and carbohydrate - a Forza bar can be very useful, not to mention perfectly designed for Recovery (see later) if you don’t have time to make a meal.

-If you are out for several hours, or you are replicating race day conditions, then make sure that you have a nutrition plan in place to replace carbs at a rate of 60g-90g per hour and start eating after the first 20-minutes.
+If you are out for several hours, or you are replicating race day conditions, then make sure that you have a cycling nutrition plan in place to replace carbs at a rate of 60g-90g per hour and start eating after the first 20-minutes.

 Ideally, you would do a long ride at least once per week and a full ‘race rehearsal’ once a month in preparation.
-You can find more articles on how to fuel over long days across our #fuelbetter blog.
+You can find more articles on how to fuel over long days across our #fuelbetter cycling nutrition blog.

-After your ride, whether it is a short & easy one, a tough training session or after a race, your first priority is Recovery.
+After your ride, whether it is a short & easy one, a tough training session or after a cycling race, your first priority is Recovery.

 The first 30-minutes after finishing exercise is known as the replenishment window or glycogen window.
 During this time your body is primed to be ready to replenish your glycogen stores and start re-building your muscles damaged through hard exercise - all you need to do is give it the building blocks.